-Healthy Eating & Active Living (HEAL), a Kohl’s Cares initiative, is an innovative collaboration between the UVA Children's Fitness Clinic, the Social Issues in Medicine course at the UVA Medical School and the Albemarle County Extended Day Care Program.
+Healthy Eating & Active Living (HEAL) is a Kohl’s Cares initiative.
+It's a partnership between the UVA Children's Fitness Clinic, the UVA Medical School, and the Albemarle County Extended Day Care Program.

-In the program, UVA medical students teach kindergarten through 5th grade students about healthy nutrition and lifestyle habits to maintain a strong body and mind.
+In the HEAL program, UVA medical students teach elementary school students about healthy nutrition and lifestyle habits.
+These habits help the students to maintain a strong body and mind.

-Thanks to the generous support of Kohl's, relevant teaching tools for the children are incorporated into the program and help to promote enthusiasm as well as knowledge about nutrition and exercise.
+Thanks to the generous support of Kohl's, teaching tools for the children are included in the program that help to promote enthusiasm as well as knowledge about nutrition and exercise.